Treatment Spotlight:

 Trigger point acupuncture - also called trigger point dry needling, involves putting a fine needle into a muscle and manipulating it by hand to deactivate a trigger point, a stubborn taut band or a ‘knot’ in the muscle.
 When a muscle is “triggered”, a quick release of tension follows.

-Electro-acupuncture involves running a low electrical current to areas of pain by hooking up the acupuncture needles to a Electric-Stim Machine.
+Electro-acupuncture (available for private treatments only) involves running a low electrical current to areas of pain by hooking up the acupuncture needles to a Electric-Stim Machine.
 This allows a continuous steady stimulation of the needles throughout the treatment, promoting a gradual relaxation of the muscle and heathy blood flow to the area which hastens the healing process.
+Please note that electro-acupuncture is available for private treatment only as it requires more time for acupuncturist to monitor the patient.

 Cupping is a traditional Chinese medicine therapy that involves creating suction on the skin with cups.
 The suction stretches the muscle, loosens the fascial adhesion and promotes blood flow.